 - What types of services and amenities are close by (grocery stores, restaurants, banks, etc.)?
 If you can find a place close to an Aldi or Lidl, that’s a bonus, because they’re the cheap grocery stores here in Ireland.

-- What are the people you’ll be living with like?
-Are they quiet?
-Are they looking for someone to be social?
+- How many other people are living there?
+What are they like?
+Are they quiet or party people?
+Are they looking for someone to be social with?
 Is everyone pretty independent?
-Getting to meet your future flatmates will help you see how well you mesh together.
+Getting to meet your future flatmates ahead of time (if possible) will help you see how well you mesh together.

 - How does cleaning work?
 Is there a cleaning schedule people follow for the common areas?
 Is there a laundry schedule?

-Take a note of what the property includes.
+Take note of what the property includes.
 Is your room furnished?
 Already furnished bedrooms are usually the norm from what I found (unless you’re looking to move into a brand new building in the suburbs).
 Will you need to buy anything for your room (bedding, hangers, towels, etc.)?
-Will you have access to a kitchen/dining area, and living area?
+Does your room have a lock and key?
+If not can you get one installed?
+Will you have access to a kitchen/dining area, and living room?
 Will you need to buy anything for common areas (dishes, pots, pans, etc.)?
 Is there a washer or dryer?
-I found in my viewings is that most places (including the one I rent now) will have a washing machine, but not a dryer.
-You’ll hang or place your laundry on a drying rack or outside on a clothesline to dry.
-Self-serve laundromats in Dublin are very rare, and dry cleaners are expensive.
-Be sure to find a place that has a washing machine, even if it’s a shared one in a building.
+Most places (including the one I rent now) will have a washing machine (or access to one), but finding one with an electric dryer will be hard.
+You will likely have to hang or place your laundry on a drying rack or outside on a clothesline to dry.
+Self-serve laundromats in Dublin are rare, and dry cleaners are expensive.

-I would make sure to find when they are making a decision.
-Find out if they will be contacting all the applicants directly.
-Some places will contact you whether or not you were successful.
-Other places said might only contact the successful applicant within a week.
+I would make sure to find out when they are making the decision to rent.
+Some people will contact you whether or not you were successful, and others will only contact the successful applicant they decide to rent to.
 Don’t put all your eggs in one basket.
-While you may have vieweda particular place and liked it there’s no guarantees they will accept your application.
-In the meantime applying and looking for other places to live.
+While you may have viewed a particular place and liked it, there are no guarantees your application will be accepted.
+While you wait keep applying and looking for other places to live, just in case.

 And remember to trust your gut instinct.
 Even if a potential rental seems perfect on paper if you get a bad vibe when you see it in person, or when you meet the tenants then just say no and look elsewhere.

+I didn’t realize how competitive the rental market is here in Dublin.
 It took me about 3.5 weeks to find a place to rent.
 I applied for many different rentals and saw several in person.
 Some were on my own, but some I was there with other people.
-While I was tired of staying in a shared hostel dorm with 30 people I didn’t want to rush into things and take the first place available, especially if it wasn’t right for me.
+While I was tired of staying in a shared hostel dorm with 30 people I didn’t want to rush into things and take the first place available if it wasn’t right for me.

 During viewings people wanted to know about me and why I was in Dublin.
-Many of these meetings (including the one I ended up accepting) were pretty casual in nature.
-I would still recommend dressing nice (don’t just put on a dirty shirt and ripped jeans, make a good first impression).
+Many of these meetings (including the ones I accepted) were pretty casual in nature.
+I would recommend dressing nice.
+Don’t just put on a dirty shirt and ripped jeans, make a good first impression, (but you don’t need to wear business attire or anything formal).
 Tell the landlord/tenants about yourself.
-Be friendly and personable, but honest too.
-If someone says they love to throw raging parties on a Wednesday night and you’re idea of a party is watching The Joy of Painting with Bob Ross on Netflix with friends (literally what I did on my birthday last year) then this living arrangement might not be the best.
+Be friendly and personable, but honest.
+If someone says they love to throw raging parties on a Wednesday night and your idea of a party is watching The Joy of Painting with Bob Ross on Netflix with friends (literally what I did on my birthday last year) then this living arrangement might not be the best.